 Note that neither pea nor legume protein is a suitable replacement for animal protein for your furry friend.
 They’re fine as a supplemental protein source (for dogs who don’t have an intolerance or allergy to them), but you still want to see a whole protein at the top of the ingredient list.

 Legumes are also occasionally used as thickening agents, typically bearing names like carob or locust bean gum.

 What Are Some Alternatives to Peas and Legumes?

-When searching for a pea-free dog diet, it’s important to find a substitute that’ll provide your best buddy with the nutrients he needs to thrive.
-Here are some ingredients that might step in and take the place of peas or legume in your dog’s dinner:
+When searching for a pea-free dog diet, it’s important to find a substitute carbohydrate source that’ll provide your best buddy with the nutrients he needs to thrive.
+Here are some ingredients that might step in and take the place of peas or legumes in your dog’s dinner:

 - Pumpkin: Pumpkin is known to be easy on the stomach and is a great source of fiber for your furry friend.
 It may have fewer carbohydrates than squash or potatoes, but it’s super filling for Fido.

 - Squash: Squash is high in fiber and carbohydrates.
 It’s also a good source of vitamin A, E, and B.

 - Sweet Potato: Sweet potatoes contain high levels of vitamin A, fiber, and plenty of carbohydrates.
 They also are a great source of antioxidants, calcium, and iron.